rfc-editor/AUTH48-repo-template/README.md

 * [https://www.rfc-editor.org/authors/rfcNNNN-rfcdiff.html](https://www.rfc-editor.org/authors/rfcNNNN-rfcdiff.html) (all changes since the document entered the RFC Editor Queue side by side)

 ## Approving the Document
 (Include the following if file is markdown:) This document is being edited in kramdown-rfc markdown.
-Once the content is stable, the markdown wi	ll be converted to RFCXML and formatted as an RFC.
+Once the content is stable, the markdown will be converted to RFCXML and formatted as an RFC.
 Your final approval means you approve both the content and the format.

 To approve your RFC for publication, **please reply to the AUTH48 email** stating that you approve this RFC for publication.
 Please use **REPLY ALL**, as all the parties CC’ed on the message need to see your approval.